microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 You may start by creating a copy of the posts folder and doing a find and replace for the words post and user.
 Then you will adjust the column names accordingly.

+### View Users
+Make a copy of index.php

+### Create a User
+Make a copy of add.php

+### Read a User
+Make a copy of view.php

+### Update a User
+Make a copy of edit.php

+### Delete a User
+This could be anything from a blank page with a redirect after deletion to a page that returns some details and asks you to confirm your delete. delete.php

 [Commit Log Previous Class](https://github.com/microtrain1812/example.com/commits/master)

 [Next: Authentication with MySQL and PHP](06-Authentication.md)